 #2: Give Them an Action Plan

-Even if you don't work closely with each of your clients, now is a good time to give them ways to continue to operate as close to "business as usual" as possible.
+Even if you don't work closely with each of your clients, such as when providing group-based therapies, now is a good time to give them ways to continue to operate as close to "business as usual" as possible.
 Share a few actionable steps they can do to make it through based on your area of expertise.

 For example, if you are a chiropractor, you might remind them of the importance of getting up and moving around versus sitting on the couch all day while self-isolating.
 If you're a mental health counselor, offer ways to help them lower their anxiety about everything that is going on.